themejuice/sprout/README.md

     ),
   ),
 ));

+// ...
 ```

 #### Theme structure
-We try to follow the [12 factor app](http://12factor.net/) as closely as makes sense for WordPress.
+We try to follow the [12 factor app](http://12factor.net/) philosophy as closely as makes sense for WordPress.
+We use a `.env` file to store all environment information, such as database credentials, debug options, salts, etc. These files should _never_ be shared or version controlled.
 WordPress and plugins are managed via Composer, while front-end assets are managed through Bower.
 Grunt is used as our build tool of choice.

 #### Programming languages
 * We use Sass for writing CSS